cross-sniper/sprite-editor/readme.md

 # todo-app
-this is a todo app, with game-like elements(at least i hope)
+this is a todo app